 Some events in isolation may alone not indicate a threat and need to be monitored by their quantity and trend.
 For example, an isolated authentication failure can be caused by a password typo during SIP authentication process.
-However if many such occur in series, chances stand high it is some kind of password-guessing attack as described in Section Sec-password-guessing.
+However if many such occur in series, chances stand high it is some kind of password-guessing attack.
 Being able to recognize such repetition allows the ABC SBC to act automatically and even ban offending traffic without the human administrator's intervention. (see Section Automatic IP Address Blocking).

 Most of the events are always produced by the ABC SBC, and administrators don't need any extra action to enable them.
-They just need to be able to understand and analyze them as shown in Section Sec-security-analytics.
+They just need to be able to understand and analyze them.